firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 #### 6.2. `Callable` and `Future`**

+Allows tasks to return values and handle exceptions, unlike `Runnable`.

 While **`Runnable`** only defines a task to execute and does not return a result, **`Callable`** is a more powerful alternative that allows tasks to return results and handle exceptions.

 ##### **`Callable` Interface**: